dooboolab-community/react-native-iap/README.md

 Lastly, this module also supports types for typescript users from `0.2.5`.

 ## Changelogs
+- **[0.2.13]**
+  + buyItem will now return object instead string.
+The receipt string will be result.data and signature is added in result.signature.
+Currently ios signature will be always empty string.
 - **[0.2.12]**
   + Added signiture to android purchase.
 From this version, the verification string for json string after purchasing will be receipt.data instead of receipt itself because of changes in [here](https://github.com/dooboolab/react-native-iap/issues/31).
 We will apply this changes to ios too so you do not have to handle these two differently.
 - **[0.2.11]**